Topics Map > Campus Services > Office 365

 - Only users (NetID@wisc.edu) who are licensed for UW-Madison Office 365 accounts can interact with a service account.

 - Access the service account via 'Open Mailbox' feature in Outlook on the web (browser)

-To access a service account via the 'Open Another Mailbox' feature in Outlook on the web, the account you are logging in with must have full mailbox permissions to the service account and the service account must be searchable in the GAL.
+To access a service account via the 'Open Another Mailbox' feature in Outlook on the web, the account you are logging in with must have full mailbox permissions to the service account.

 - Login to Outlook on the web with the account which has full mailbox permissions to the service account.